codeanywhere/documentation/src/docs/markdowns/advanced-topics/install-mongodb.md

 # Installing MongoDB

-To install <code>MongoDB</code> in your container, run the following commands in the [IDE terminal](/editor/introduction/how-to-access).
+To install <code>MongoDB</code> in your container, you have to run the following commands in the [IDE terminal](/editor/introduction/how-to-access).

 Import the public key used by the package management system.